 Get reacquainted with the spirit of the outdoors by camping for a night or two (or a week) on one of Grand County's many public campgrounds.
 Options are extensive, but some of our favorites include the intimate St. Louis Creek Campground near Fraser (16 sites), the scenic Arapaho Bay Campground on Lake Granby (84 sites), and the Timber Creek Campground in Rocky Mountain National Park (98 sites).

 If you love golf, you'll love how your game improves in the thin air.
 At altitude, golf balls not only travel further, but they spin less, too, meaning straighter approach shots (in theory ... altitude does not seem to have an effect on a golfer's consistency!).
 Among the county's revered courses, you'll want to look into a tee time at the links-style Grand Elk Golf Club, the hidden gem Grand Lake Golf Course (a favorite among moose), the wickedly fun Pole Creek Golf Club in Tabernash, or the stunning Golf Granby Ranch.

 There are plenty of reasons to feel patriotic on the Fourth of July in Grand County — our national park system, quintessential American small towns with loads of charm, and fireworks!
-Set out a picnic blanket and watch the colorful displays over Grand Lake, Granby, Winter Park, and the cliffs outside Kremmling at the annual Fire Up the Cliffs celebration.
+Set out a picnic blanket and watch the colorful displays over Grand Lake, Granby, Fraser, and the cliffs outside Kremmling at the annual Fire Up the Cliffs celebration.